JuliaSparse/Pardiso.jl/README.md

   executing something like `source /opt/intel/oneapi/setvars.sh intel64` or running `"C:\Program Files (x86)\IntelSWTools\compilers_and_libraries\windows\mkl\bin\mklvars.bat" intel64`
 * Run `Pkg.build("Pardiso", verbose=true)`
-* Run `Pardiso.show_build_log()` to see the build log for additional information.
+* Eventually, run `Pardiso.show_build_log()` to see the build log for additional information.
-* Note that the `MKLROOT` environment variable must be set, and `LD_LIBRARY_PATH` must contain `$MKLROOT/lib`
-  whenever using the library.
+* Note that the `MKLROOT` environment variable must be set, and `LD_LIBRARY_PATH` must contain `$MKLROOT/lib` whenever using the library.

-### PARDISO from [panua.ch](https://panua.ch) ("Panua Pardiso")
+### PARDISO from [panua.ch](https://panua.ch) ("PanuaPardiso", formerly "ProjectPardiso")

 * Unzip the download file `panua-pardiso-yyyymmdd-os.zip` to some folder and set the environment variable `JULIA_PARDISO` to the `lib` subdirectory of this folder.
-For example, create an entry `ENV["JULIA_PARDISO"] = "/Users/Someone/panua-pardiso-yyyymmdd-os/lib"` in the
-  `.julia/config/startup.jl` file and download the Pardiso library to that folder.
-If you have a valid license for the predecessor from pardiso-project.org, put the PARDISO library `libpardisoVVV-WIN-X86-64.dll`, `libpardisoVVV-GNUXXX-X86-64.so` or
+For example, create an entry `ENV["JULIA_PARDISO"] = "/Users/Someone/panua-pardiso-yyyymmdd-os/lib"` in `.julia/config/startup.jl`.
+If you have a valid license for the predecessor from pardiso-project.org, put the PARDISO library to a subdirectory denoted by `ENV["JULIA_PARDISO"]`, evenutally rename it to `libpardiso.so`.
-   `libpardisoVVV-MACOS-X86-64.dylib` in a folder somewhere and set the environment variable `JULIA_PARDISO` to that folder.

 * Perform the platform specific steps below
 * Run `Pkg.build("Pardiso", verbose=true)`
-* Run `Pardiso.show_build_log()` to see the build log for additional information.
+* Eventually, run `Pardiso.show_build_log()` to see the build log for additional information.

-Note: Weird errors and problems with MKL Pardiso has been observed when ProjectPardiso is enabled (likely because some library that is needed by  ProjectPardiso is problematic with MKL).
+Note: In the past, weird errors and problems with MKL Pardiso had been observed when PanuaPardiso is enabled (likely because some library that is needed by  PanauaPardiso was problematic with MKL).
-If you want to use MKL Pardiso it is better ot just disable  ProjectPardiso by not setting the environment variable `JULIA_PARDISO` (and rerunning `build Pardiso`).
+In that case of you want to use MKL Pardiso it is better ot just disable  PanuaPardiso by not setting the environment variable `JULIA_PARDISO` (and rerunning `Pkg.build("Pardiso")`).

 ##### Linux / macOS specific